fastify/fastify-websocket/README.md

 - `port` - The port where to bind the server.
 - `backlog` - The maximum length of the queue of pending connections.
 - `server` - A pre-created Node.js HTTP/S server.
-- `verifyClient` - A function which can be used to validate incoming connections.
+- `verifyClient` - A function that can be used to validate incoming connections.
-- `handleProtocols` - A function which can be used to handle the WebSocket subprotocols.
+- `handleProtocols` - A function that can be used to handle the WebSocket subprotocols.
 - `clientTracking` - Specifies whether or not to track clients.
 - `perMessageDeflate` - Enable/disable permessage-deflate.
 - `maxPayload` - The maximum allowed message size in bytes.